jsDrome/ipwa-cli/readme.md

 ## Setup Cypress

 - Sign up in Cypress and integrate it with your project.
-- Set the following environment variables locally.
+- Set the following environment secrets.
   - `CYPRESS_TOKEN`

 Run locally: